netromdk/netromdk.github.io/_posts/2016-09-05-patching-binaries-strings.md

 The next natural thing to do is modifying the strings.
 I wrote a python script "patch.py" to patch a binary at an offset with a new string.

-Let's change the first string to become `"Hello, World!"` (note that the length of the string is 20 characters so we put some spaces at the end):
+Let's change the first string to become `"Hello, World!"`:

 ```shell
 % ./patch.py test 0x1f50 "Hello, World!       "